wangxianyu7/Allesfitters/README.md

 def _estimate_vmac_ges(teff, logg, feh):
     """
-    Estimate Microturbulence velocity (Vmic) by using an empirical relation considering the effective temperature, surface gravity and metallicity.
+    Estimate Macroturbulence velocity (Vmic) by using an empirical relation considering the effective temperature, surface gravity and metallicity.

     The relation was constructed by Maria Bergemann for the Gaia ESO Survey.